sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ### View SAP HANA database alerts using the alerts app

-The following instructions will show how to view a triggered SAP HANA database alert in SAP HANA Cloud Central, as well as the alerts app in the SAP HANA cockpit.
+The following instructions will show how to view a triggered SAP HANA database alert in SAP HANA Cloud Central, as well as the Alerts app in the SAP HANA cockpit.

 1. After the long-running statement completes, open the SAP HANA cockpit alerts app  to view the triggered alerts.